OutSystems/docs-product/src/develop/seo/seo-friendly-url-reactive.md

 ## Prerequisites

 SEO-friendly URLs for Reactive Web apps require the following:

 * Platform Server 11.14.0 or later.

 * Service Studio 11.13.0 or later.

-* OutSystems enterprise cloud offer or a self-managed installation configured appropriately.
+* OutSystems enterprise cloud offer or a self-managed installation with [ISAPI filters](seo-friendly-url-traditional.md#installing-isapi-filters-and-logging) activated.

 <div class="info" markdown="1">

 For **Platform Server** versions 11.12.0 to 11.14.0 enable the technical preview and use **Service Studio** 11.11 and later.
-Self-managed installations must have [ISAPI Filters](<https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Customize_or_redirect_the_application_URL#Installing_ISAPI_Filters_and_Logging>) active.
+Self-managed installations must have [ISAPI Filters](seo-friendly-url-traditional.md#installing-isapi-filters-and-logging) active.

 </div>